kengonakajima/CCDK/mcs/Doc/MCS_README_en.md

 ```
 --debug --username=aeris --dbhost=192.137.16.50 --rthost=192.137.16.50
 ```
+In addition, if you use a services configuration file, you can also use the variables defined in this file as explained in the ["Services file" section](#ServicesFileVariables).

 ## <a name="CustomProperties"></a> Custom properties
 The `CustomProperties` field of a startup configuration is used to force some settings in the `CloudProperties.json`